hbctraining/Peak_analysis_workshop/lessons/08_motif_analysis.md

 ### STREME results
 Once the tool is done running you will see a bullet point list of results generated, with each hyperlinked.
-The MEME suite tools provide three different output formats: HTML, XML, and text. **We will focus on the HTML report**.
+The MEME suite tools provide three different output formats: HTML, XML and text. **We will focus on the HTML report**.

 <p align="center">
 <img src="../img/streme_result_list.png" width="300">